What is the Best Type of Mortgage for my Personal Situation and Why?

 Not enough money saved for down payment?
 That’s just fine.
 There are loan programs designed specifically for you.
 Here are the big three we like to offer at American Financing:

-FHA - enjoy relaxed credit requirements and as little as 3.5 percent down (like we mentioned earlier in the article: 100% of that down payment can even be a gift!).
+Enjoy relaxed credit requirements and as little as 3.5 percent down (as we mentioned earlier in the article: 100% of that down payment can even be a gift!).

 If you have no money for down payment and do not qualify for a VA loan, don’t write off being a homeowner just yet.
 Ask about USDA loan program qualifications.
 You don’t have to buy a farm or ranch to enjoy the zero down payment benefit the program offers.